 We have all had those kind of days where we have came home from work feeling stressed due to deadlines, 137453 emails to deal with that day and a boss piling more and more work on you or maybe it was just the kind of day when everything that could go wrong actually does such as your card being declined, getting soaked by a car driving through a huge puddle or stuck in a traffic jam on your way home.
-Instead of going home to cry/yell/punch a pillow/drink all the wine (delete as necessary) follow my tips to de stress and you will be feeling as chilled as a bottle of Prosecco that's been in your fridge for a week!
+Instead of going home to cry/yell/punch a pillow/drink all the wine (delete as necessary) follow my steps to having a chilled night and you will be feeling as chilled as a bottle of Prosecco that’s been in your fridge for a week!

 Order a takeaway or pick up something quick and easy to cook on your way home, tonight is about relaxing not trying to work out timings for everything to be ready at the same time.
 It also reduces the likelihood of burning your dinner when distracted as you are recounting the day’s events to anyone who will listen.

 Run yourself a hot bath with lots and lots of bubbles and nice smelling stuff, if you dont have a bath then step into a hot shower to wash the stresses of the day away.
 If you want to go on and do a full on pamper session then go ahead, here’s how I do mine.

 Change into something loose fitting like pyjamas, jogging bottoms and top or even your cute bunny onesie, anything that will make you feel comfortable and relaxed.
 A pair of fleecy bed socks will keep your feet nice and cosy too while you are chilling on the sofa.
 You could even wrap yourself up in a throw for the “Blanket Burritto” look.